AztecProtocol/aztec-packages/docs/docs/tutorials/codealong/contract_tutorials/token_contract.md

 #### `finalize_mint_to_private`

-This public function finalizes a transfer that has been set up by a call to `prepare_transfer_to_private` by reducing the public balance of the associated account and emitting the note for the intended recipient.
+This public function finalizes a transfer that has been set up by a call to `prepare_private_balance_increase` by reducing the public balance of the associated account and emitting the note for the intended recipient.

 #include_code finalize_mint_to_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

 #### `finalize_transfer_to_private`

-Similar to `finalize_mint_to_private`, this public function finalizes a transfer that has been set up by a call to `prepare_transfer_to_private` by reducing the public balance of the associated account and emitting the note for the intended recipient.
+Similar to `finalize_mint_to_private`, this public function finalizes a transfer that has been set up by a call to `prepare_private_balance_increase` by reducing the public balance of the associated account and emitting the note for the intended recipient.

 #include_code finalize_transfer_to_private /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust